Steps to Enrollment

 Placement is satisfied by submitting one of the following:

-- You received a minimum SAT score of 510 in English and 470 in mathematics, or a minimum ACT score of 21 in English and 17 in mathematics.
+- A minimum old* SAT score of 510 in English (or a New SAT score of 560 in Evidence Based Reading/Writing) and old* SAT score of 470 in mathematics (or a New SAT score of 510 in mathematics), or a minimum ACT score of 21 in English and 17 in mathematics within the past two years

-- You received a minimum IBT (internet-based TOEFL) score of 77 overall and a 20 in writing.
+- A minimum IBT (internet-based TOEFL) score of 77 overall and a 20 in writing within the past two years

-- You received a minimum IELTS score of 6.0 overall and a 6.0 in writing.
+- A minimum IELTS score of 6.0 overall and a 6.0 in writing within the past two years

-- You have an official transcript indicating you earned a U.S. college degree or have passed college-level English or math with a grade of "C" or higher at an accredited U.S. college or university.
+- An official transcript indicating you earned a U.S. college degree or have passed college-level English or math with a grade of "C-" or higher at an accredited U.S. college or university.

-You take a placement test at the College's Main Campus or one of our Regional Centers.
+You can also take a placement test at the College's Main Campus or one of our Regional Centers.
 Learn more about the placement test.
-You may schedule your placement test online through your MyCCP account.
-Note: You will need to take the English as a Second Language (ESL) version of the test if you have lived in the U.S. less than 5 years and English is not your first language.
-The College will schedule your ESL placement test for you and will notify you about your scheduled date and time to test.
+You may schedule your placement test online through your MyCCP account or attend one of the available walk-in sessions.

 Community College of Philadelphia